lamdu/hypertypes/README.md

 An intereseting aspect of `bound`'s ASTs is that recursively they are made of an infinite amount of types.

-When implementing `syntax-tree` we had the explicit goal of making sure that such ASTs are expressible with it, and for this reason the `AST.Term.NamelessScope` module implementing it is provided, and the test suite includes a language implementation based on it (`LangA` in the tests).
+When implementing `hypertypes` we had the explicit goal of making sure that such ASTs are expressible with it, and for this reason the `AST.Term.NamelessScope` module implementing it is provided, and the test suite includes a language implementation based on it (`LangA` in the tests).

 ### lens

-`syntax-tree` strives to be maximally compatible with [`lens`](http://hackage.haskell.org/package/lens), and offers `Traversal`s and `Setter`s wherever possible.
-But unfortunately the `RankNTypes` nature of many combinators in syntax-tree makes them not composable with optics.
+`hypertypes` strives to be maximally compatible with [`lens`](http://hackage.haskell.org/package/lens), and offers `Traversal`s and `Setter`s wherever possible.
+But unfortunately the `RankNTypes` nature of many combinators in hypertypes makes them not composable with optics.
 For the special simpler cases when all child nodes have the same types the `traverseK1` traversal and `mappedK1` setter are available.